 In bigger cities, you can find hostels and take advantage of shared (dorm) rooms which can some costs $15 / night.

 In case you’re a picky person and you wanna make sure your place meets your requirements/need, make sure you visit tripadvisor.com to read reviews!
 You can find every single hotel/hostel there with a lot of customer reviews.

 Airbnb is an amazing website where you easily find cheaper accommodation in somebody’s house, flat or kind of private hotels or hostels.
 There are plenty of options and you can find accommodation as low as $20-40 per night for single room or bed in a dorm room.

 It’s becoming a very popular option these days, not just in USA.
 They have an amazing interactive search/filtering system which helps a lot to find exactly what you’re looking for.

 FREE Hosting – Couchsurfing

 You know what they say, travel often & eat well!
-Food you can find on every corner and basically everything what you wish!
+The food you can find on every corner and basically everything that you wish!
 But sometimes it might kick-off your budget if you don’t eat smart.

 Get good food from restaurants and do not try to save up on food but we recommend some of the tips:

-- FAST foods are everywhere (not the most economic option)
+FAST foods are everywhere (not the most economical option)

-- get your cooking tools from dollar tree or Wallmart.
+get your cooking tools (for one-time use) from dollar tree or Wallmart.